zero-to-mastery/ascii-art-2022/README.md

 4. Make sure you have Python 3 installed on your machine
 5. Install [Pillow library](https://pillow.readthedocs.io/en/stable/installation.html)
 6. Install [rich library](https://github.com/Textualize/rich)
+   - you can use the command `pip3 install -r requirements.txt`
 7. Run the example code with the command: `python3 example/make_art.py example/ztm-logo.png`
 8. Stare with amazement 😮
 9. Start chatting with other ZTM students in the #hacktoberfest-2022 channel on our Discord to get help, work together, and share your contributions!